Clémentine Sarlat

 Clémentine Sarlat (born 2 March 1988) is a French journalist specialising in rugby, athletics, and tennis.

 Early life and education

 Born in the Bordeaux region, Sarlat went to middle school in Gradignan and high school in Talence.
-For 10 years she practiced athletics at the Bordeaux Étudiants Club, including 100 meters hurdle and long jump.
+For 10 years she practiced athletics at the Bordeaux Étudiants Club, including the 100 meters hurdle and long jump.

-After a year as an exchange student at private school The Blake School (Minneapolis) in the United States of America, Sarlat returned to Bordeaux to study a degree in History.
-After another year abroad in Cadiz, under the Erasmus program, for her last year of undergraduate studies, she started her master's degree at the Institute Pratique du Journalisme with an apprenticeship at France Télévisions.
+After a year as an exchange student at The Blake School (Minneapolis), a private school in the United States of America, Sarlat returned to Bordeaux to study a degree in history.
+Under the Erasmus program, she went another year abroad in Cadiz, Spain to take her last year of undergraduate studies.
+Sarlat started her master's degree at the Institute Pratique du Journalisme with an apprenticeship at France Télévisions.

 Career

 Sarlat joined the sports department at France Télévisions as an apprentice, where she worked for Stade 2 and Tout le sport for two years.
 Her knowledge of English and Spanish allowed her to be regularly assigned as a sideline journalist where she interviewed foreign athletes.

 Sarlat later joined France 2 TV channel and was in charge of sports news on the Télématin programme.